199th Convention of the Diocese of Maine

 Diocesan Council is a decision-making body of the Diocese of Maine comprised of two elected members from each of the eight diocesan Areas.
 Clergy members are elected to a two year term in odd years and lay members are elected for a two year term in even years.
 In 2018, we are electing lay members and elections will take place on October 27th in Portland at Diocesan Convention.

 Diocesan Council serves as our “Convention between Conventions.”
-Council meets four times each year - generally an overnight meeting (Friday evening-Saturday afternoon) in May and December and a Saturday meeting in February and September.
+Council meets four times each year -at least one meeting is an overnight (Friday evening-Saturday afternoon) in May and December and a Saturday meeting in February and September.
 Mileage reimbursement is offered and all overnight accommodation costs are covered by the Diocese.
-Nominations will be open in May and the form can be accessed on this page.

 Read more about Diocesan Council here.

-Below is a list of counties associated with each Area:
+Below is a list of counties associated with each Area, name of the meeting convener, and the number of the classroom assigned to that Area:

 | Elections for Diocesan Leaders